abel-msk/esphome_sdcard_images/README.md

     components: [ storage, sdmmc, local_image ]
 ```

+# Sdmmc

 ## Base sdmmc Configuration

-SDMMC component used for access file system on sdcard.
+Sdmmc component is my simple implementation of storage component.
+Used for access file system on sdcard.
 Component get access to file and directoryes manipulations and fire read and wtite operations.
 It can be used independently of local_image for you own projects.
 sdmmc uses FATLib for filesystems and MMC card inetrface implemented on ESP32 series soc.